Colombia’s Leaders Want to Stain Their Country with the Blood of the Working Class - CounterPunch.org

 The national strike in Colombia that began on April 28 was called for to fight against a bill that would increase taxes on goods of everyday consumption, public services, and pensions, among other things.
 It was a bill that would directly impact the working class that is already suffering due to the impact of the pandemic and the lockdown.
 While on May 2, Colombia’s President Iván Duque announced that he would withdraw the bill, he also stated that a fresh one would be presented that allegedly would be drafted with other political parties.
 Either way, the tax reform is nothing more than the tip of the iceberg.
 In Colombia, the neoliberal economic model has been consolidated throughout the past three decades.
 The state does not guarantee citizens basic rights such as education, health care, and housing.

-According to a study carried out by the Index of Regional Development—Latin America in October 2020, Colombia is one of the most unequal countries in the region and has the widest development gap among Latin American countries.
+According to a study carried out by the Index of Regional Development—Latin America in October 2020, Colombia is one of the most unequal countries in the region and has the widest development gap among its own regions.

 The National Administrative Department of Statistics (DANE) published a report on April 29, 2021, that estimates that 21 million people, or 42.5 percent of the population, live in poverty, an increase of 6.8 percent from last year.
 They also confirmed that 7.4 million people are living in extreme poverty.
 Figures from DANE also indicate that 49.2 percent of the working population is only informally employed, but according to Milena Ochoa, the director of the Corporation for Popular Education and Research—National Labor Institute (CEDINS), the real number could be closer to 70 percent.